 On the Coast.

 In summer The Caledonian Inn (a.k.a.
-The Cally) seriously turns it on, not just in the restaurant and beer garden, but also on lawn - which happen to front directly onto the pristine white sands of Town Beach.
-This is the spot to grab that half-crayfish, chips and salad and leg it to a deck chair or table while the Sun’s out.
+The Cally) seriously turns it on, not just in the restaurant and beer garden, but also on the lawn - which happen to front directly onto the pristine white sands of Town Beach.
+This is the spot to grab that half-crayfish, chips and salad and leg it to a deck chair or table while the sun’s out.
 It’s Insta-famous for a reason!

 With Mount Benson wine region on Robe and Beachport’s doorstep, a lazy hour or two at Cape Jaffa Wines is always time well spent (you could spend all day here easily too).
 Pulling up a table by the vines and washing down a local platter with their flagship vino is pretty close to utopia – even more-so with a picnic rug.

 Further south, in the lobster-loving town of Port MacDonnell, you’ll find Periwinkles Café plonked conveniently on the Esplanade, with commanding views over the jetty and Southern Ocean.
 Watching the cray boats come in as you’re tucking into a generous seafood platter or gargantuan feast of lobster is one of life’s great pleasures!

 Savour the Limestone Coast.